Jews in the civil rights movement: Jews in social justice movements prior to the civil-rights movement

 In the early 20th century, Jewish immigrants, particularly those from Eastern Europe, faced harsh working conditions in industries such as garment manufacturing.
 This led to Jewish participation in labor movements, advocating for fair wages and improved working conditions.
 The Triangle Shirtwaist Factory fire in 1911, which claimed the lives of predominantly Jewish and Italian immigrant garment workers, galvanized the Jewish community's involvement in workers' rights.
 Jewish labor activists such as Clara Lemlich and Rose Schneiderman organized labor strikes and pushed for legislative reforms.

-During the Progressive Era, Jewish reformers like Lillian Wald and Jane Addams were instrumental in establishing settlement houses and social welfare organizations aimed at addressing the socio-economic challenges faced by immigrants in urban centers.
+During the Progressive Era, Jewish reformers like Lillian Wald were instrumental in establishing settlement houses and social welfare organizations aimed at addressing the socio-economic challenges faced by immigrants in urban centers.
 Jews were also actively involved in the women's suffrage movement, with figures like Rose Schneiderman advocating for women's rights and suffrage alongside their broader commitment to social justice causes.
 This early 20th-century Jewish community activism paved the way for broader Jewish involvement in the civil rights movement.

 Civil rights organizations

 National Association for the Advancement of Colored People

 The National Association for the Advancement of Colored People (NAACP) was established in 1909 in response to the widespread racial violence and discrimination against African Americans.
 At its inception, the NAACP aimed to dismantle institutionalized racism and secure civil rights for African Americans through legal means.
 Jewish individuals played a role in the formation and early leadership of the NAACP.
 Joel Elias Spingarn — a prominent Jewish scholar, educator, and civil rights advocate — served as the organization's chairman from 1913 to 1919, where he shaped the organization's strategies and contributed to its future growth, according to the NAACP.
 His brother, Arthur B. Spingarn, chaired the organization for two decades from 1919.
 The Spingarn brothers actively contributed to legal initiatives within the NAACP: Arthur worked pro bono as head of the NAACP's legal committee and Joel was instrumental in advancing key NAACP legal efforts, such as its focus on anti-lynching legislation and educational equality.

-Jewish lawyers within the NAACP, such as Charles Houston (often referred to as the "man who killed Jim Crow") and Jack Greenberg (who succeeded Thurgood Marshall as the head of the NAACP Legal Defense Fund) played critical roles in landmark cases like Brown v.
+Jewish lawyers within the NAACP, such as Jack Greenberg (who succeeded Thurgood Marshall as the head of the NAACP Legal Defense Fund) played critical roles in landmark cases like Brown v.
 Board of Education, which declared state laws establishing separate public schools for black and white students to be unconstitutional.
 Herbert Hill was the NAACP labor secretary from 1951 to 1977.
 He played a significant role in advancing the cause of economic justice and equality for African American workers.